 This could be one of the reason you might want to “upgrade”.

 Furthermore, all optics mentioned here are second focal plane scope.

-Some people find the Vortex Strike Eagle as a little heavy and bulky.
+Some people find Vortex Strike Eagle as a little heavy and bulky.

-When compared, the Vortex Strike Eagle isn’t heavier than peers.
+When compared, Vortex Strike Eagle isn’t heavier than peers.

 Note that Primary Arms also offer comparable Lifetime Warranty.
 And I have heard of great things for Primary Arms customer service.